isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution108.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
-N.A. for non-SMEs

-### Things to Note
-Automatic cleaning
+Up to Automatic cleaning
 -Time and heating presetting function.
 Eg. 15 minutes cooking time, like a microwave
+% for non-SMEs

+### Things to Note
+Active

 ### Contact Information
 N.A.